ellisp/ellisp.github.io/_posts/2016-08-04-nzcensus-gam-elastic-lm.md

 ![map](/img/0046-gam-spatial-residuals.png)

 This map is showing the relationship between location and income, after all the demographic variables are accounted for.
-Including a flexible spline for an interaction between longitude and latitude in a Generalized Additive Model like this is an excellent way of controlling for the nuisance factor of spatial autocorrelation, which if not accounted for is likely to lead to false inference, with the strength of evidence for relations between the data being overestimated (apparent relations can be just artefacts of how the spatial grouping was made).
+Including a flexible spline for an interaction between longitude and latitude in a Generalized Additive Model like this is a good way of controlling for the nuisance factor of spatial autocorrelation, which if not accounted for is likely to lead to false inference, with the strength of evidence for relations between the data being overestimated (apparent relations can be just artefacts of how the spatial grouping was made).

-In specifying models of this sort I often follow Frank Harrell's informal advice of determining how many degrees of freedom are available (between 1/20 and 1/10 the number of observations) and allocating them (in the form of splines, the more degrees of freedom allocated the more flexible, with a single degree of freedom meaning a straight linear response) the explanatory variables with the strongest non-parametric relationship with the response variable.
-This approach works only after the analyst has made a commitment to include all such variables in the model - letting the dstrength of relationship with the response determine whether an explanatory variable gets in at all is a form of stepwise regression and subject to all the problems that come from that.
+In specifying models of this sort I often follow Frank Harrell's informal advice of first determining how many degrees of freedom are available (between 1/20 and 1/10 the number of observations).
+Those degrees of freedom are then allocated to the various explanatory variables in the form of splines, with more degrees of freedom meaning a flexible curved relationship with income is possible and a single degree of freedom meaning a straight linear relationship.
+The explanatory variables with the strongest non-parametric relationship with the response variable get more degrees of freedoms.
+This approach works only after the analyst has made a commitment to include all examined variables in the model; letting the strength of relationship with the response determine whether an explanatory variable gets in at all is a form of stepwise regression and subject to all the problems that come from that.

 To estimate the strength of the non parameteric relationships I use Harrell's `spearman2` which regresses Y on the rank of X and the square of the rank of X.   This powerful method allows non-monotonic relationships between variables.
 In the case of today's data, it shows the strongest relationship to household income as being the proportion of people in full time employment, households with access to the internet, and so on as seen in the output below: